codingchili/chili-core/README.md

 ###### Audience
 * Learning programming, game graphics or design, web development
-* Bootstrap package for game development, creating a prototype for a 2D web game.
+* Bootstrap package for game development, creating a prototype for a 2D game.

 ## Features
 The complete feature list may change during development.